Effective Bedwetting Solutions

 3.

-few hours of sleep and take him to the bathroom - probably all sleepy
+few hours of sleep and take her to the bathroom - probably all sleepy

 and maybe not even waking up fully.